Name of Procedure

 For the sake of this tutorial we will assume we are treating the L3-L4, L4-L5, L5-S1 facet joints on one side, which means we have targets at the junction of the SAP and TP at L3, L4, L5, and at the sacral ala.

-The concept is very similar to a medial branch block.
-The key difference is what trajectory the cannula/needle takes to get to the target:
+A radiofrequency ablation is targeting nerves just like a corresponding diagnostic block.
+But, the key difference is what trajectory the cannula/needle takes to get to the target:

 - Obtain an oblique/scotty dog view of L3, which will be the first target.

-- Note the different approach from an MBB: The skin entry point for this L3 needle is inferior and lateral to the target site (just lateral to the L2 transverse process).
+- Note the different approach from a MBB: The skin entry point for this L3 needle is inferior and lateral to the target site (just lateral to the L2 transverse process).

-- It is then advanced superior and medial till contacting the bone at the inferior border of the L3 transverse process.
+- Advanced the needle superior and medial till contacting the bone at the inferior border of the L3 transverse process:

-- From here the cannula tip can be “slid” along the TP to “lay it flat” over the target site for better RF coverage.
+- From here, “slide” the needle along the TP to “lay it flat” over the target site for better RF coverage.

-- During this last step of advancing the cannula you can inject 1% lidocaine to anesthetize the MB nerve so the RF is better tolerated.
+- During this last step of advancing the cannula, inject about 2-3cc of 1% lidocaine to anesthetize the MB nerve so the RF is better tolerated.

 - Confirm your depth positioning on a lateral view